 After leaving Uber, Mr. Fateev started Temporal.io with the ambitious goal of helping developers “build invincible apps”.
 Temporal is precisely the remedy for “the developer has not implemented proper timeout and re-queuing” situation.
 Here’s how it works:

 Here’s the issue with Temporal that we’re working to overcome right now: it really, really requires our customers to switch to the cloud.
-“Temporal runs in Kubernetes, so creating a local Kubernetes cluster just to run ESPF is a clear overkill.
+“Temporal is intended to run in K8s; although there are options to run it as a single process — those are marked as “experimental” by the Temporal team as of January 2022.
+They were even more experimental in 2019 when we started our project.
 We’ve been testing this for half a year already,” says Serhiy Leschenko, the “godfather” of ESPF.

 What Does Temporal Cloud Bring to the Table for Our Customers and Their Provisioning Workflows?